auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 On the other hand, any leftover prefixed salt,[^low-entropy-inputs] and all suffixed salt, cannot be processed without first choosing a value for the password input.
-This forces the full plaintext of any appended salt to be available to any ordinary implementation capable of computing hashes for arbitrary passwords.
+This forces the full plaintext of any suffixed salt to be available to any ordinary implementation capable of computing hashes for arbitrary passwords.